 It’s also important to note that when making a backup offer, the seller may be in a better position to negotiate.
 They already have one buyer, and so they may not feel the need to negotiate much with a second buyer.
 The seller can’t sell to the backup buyer unless the primary backs out, so why would the seller consider selling at a lower price?
 Even if the backup contract is for a higher price, the seller is contractually obligated to the primary position buyer.

 If a real estate listing has been under contract for a few weeks and you’re interested in seeing it or making a backup offer, it’s a good idea for the buyer’s agent to inquire with the seller’s agent to see how solid the existing contract is.
 If we discover that the buyer’s financing is looking questionable or perhaps the buyer is getting cold feet, it may well be worth putting in a backup offer.
 On the other hand, we may discover that the contract is heading to closing in the next few days, and you would be better off focusing your energy and emotions on a different home.

 How Often Do Pending Contracts Fall Through?

 In a hot market, pending sales usually go through to closing.
-But it’s very easy for buyers back out in North Carolina because of the Due Diligence Period, so it does happen.
+But it’s very easy for buyers to back out in North Carolina because of the “due diligence period”, so it does happen.
 And buyers don’t even have to provide a reason to back out of a contract.
 This is another good reason to let us monitor the current contract by communicating with the seller’s real estate agent.